vinod-designer1/terraform/website/source/docs/configuration/variables.html.md

     variable type will be inferred based on the `default`.
 If no `default` is provided, the type is assumed to be `string`.

-  * `default` (optional) - If set, this sets a default value for the variable.
+  * `default` (optional) - This sets a default value for the variable.
-    If this isn't set, the variable is required and Terraform will error if it is not set.
-The default value can be a string or a mapping.
+    If no default is provided, the variable is considered required and Terraform will error if it is not set.
+The default value can be any of the data types Terraform supports.
 This is covered in more detail below.

   * `description` (optional) - A human-friendly description for the variable.
 This is primarily for documentation for users